postplayhouse/jekyll.postplayhouse.com/_posts/2015-06-04-spotlight-lori-berg.md

 ### You are directing our first production this summer (more on that later).
 How would you describe your position as director to someone?

-Basically, the director sets the tone---or vision---for the piece.
+Basically, the director sets the tone --- or vision --- for the piece.
 Things are addressed like: will the play be realistic or figurative?
 What will the time period be?
 Will there be a realistic set?
 In general the director creates the entire backdrop in which the story is told. after the initial vision is decided upon, the director meets with the other members of the creative team.
 Everyone is then "on the same page" and we find our actors.
 Once we all --- the whole team, actors and designers --- start rehearsing the story, I feel the director's job is to be teacher/encourager.

 ### How long have you been professionally working in theatre?